 The Frieda Belinfante Class Act Program is Pacific Symphony's flagship youth education program.
 Individual Symphony musicians are trained and placed in year-long residencies at up to 32 K-8 school in Orange County, bringing the magic of symphonic music to over 17,500 students.

-Class Act's theme-based curriculum is aligned with both Common Core and VAPA standards, and allows school communities the opportunity to explore a new theme and composer each year: the music of Ludwig van Beethoven and the theme of "Trials to Triumph" for 2017-2018.
+Class Act's theme-based curriculum is aligned with both Common Core and VAPA standards, and allows school communities the opportunity to explore a new theme and composer each year: the music of Peter Illyich Tchaikovsky is the composer of the 2018-2019 year.

 There is a strong partnership component between the Symphony and school communities that is key to the success of the program.
 8,500 teachers and parents are touched by the program each year, while Class Act serves as an entry point to other Symphony activities, encouraging participants to further explore their interest in music and music-making with Pacific Symphony.